What is special about this course?

-On successful completion of the degree, you will graduate with a broad understanding and experience in organising and supporting events; and a qualification respected by employers in a range of industry sectors.
+On successful completion of the degree, you will graduate with a broad understanding of, and experience in, organising and supporting events, as well as a qualification respected by employers in a range of industry sectors.

 We offer modern student accommodation at a number of our locations.

 - Entry to year one, HNC Events, is 1 Higher at grade C or above PLUS 2 Standard Grades at 3 or National 4 passes including English OR